How to Pretreat Carpet Before Steam Cleaning – An Easy 4-Step Guide

 If you leave baseboards unattended, you might start to wonder if steam cleaning is even good for your carpet.

-Although steam cleaning is, at least for me, the next best thing since sliced bread, if you do not properly pretreat the area you want to steam clean, you will end up just doing it all over again.
+Although steam cleaning is, at least for me, the next best thing since sliced bread, if you do not properly pretreat the area you want to steam clean, you will just end up just doing it all over again chasing the result you thought you’d get the first time.
 (Yaaay?)

-For the best effect of steam cleaning, try to get as much dust from your baseboards by using a cloth you previously poured some wood polish over.
-This will prevent dust from falling onto the carpet if steam gets to it.
+For the best results when preparing to steam clean your carpet, try to get as much dust from your baseboards by using a cloth with a little wood polish on it.
+This will pick up any lingering dust and prevent it from falling onto your carpet after you’ve finished the steam cleaning process.

-Steam cleaner will treat your carpet nicely, but if dust gets between the two, it will make smudges and stains.
-And that’s the enemy we’ve been preparing to fight here this whole time, right?
+Another reason to recommend you don’t skip this step is that if dust gets mixed in with the steam during the cleaning process, it can make smudges and stains.
+And that’s the enemy we’ve been preparing to fight against the whole time, right?

 Vacuuming Before Steam Cleaning: a Bare Necessity

-For the same reason you’ve been cleaning your skirting boards vigorously by now, you need to vacuum with great detail before steam cleaning the carpet in the room in question.
+For the same reason you’ve now vigorously cleaned your skirting boards, you need to thoroughly vacuum before steam cleaning the carpet in the room in question.

 But what if the amount of dust is extensive (like it always is)?